 The SPD obtained with our system is once more used for identification of a light source, whose spectrum is input to a spectral rendering engine to render an image of the object which we want to integrate in an image (in this case, the Stanford bunny).
 During rendering, rays will be characterized by a certain frequency (wavelength); in our case, the implementation utilizes 20 nm steps for the sampling in wavelength.
 Once the object is rendered, it is introduced in the captured image by using as a mask an alpha channel created when rendering the 3D model.
-Figure 10 shows some results for the same scene illuminated under two dramatically different light sources; note that the bunny's reflectance is white and purely diffuse.
+Figure 17 shows some results for the same scene illuminated under two dramatically different light sources; note that the bunny's reflectance is white and purely diffuse.

-Figure 10: Spectrally-rendered Stanford bunny inserted in a scene illuminated with a green low-energy consumption light (top row) and a yellow incandescent (bottom row).
+Figure 17: Spectrally-rendered Stanford bunny inserted in a scene illuminated with a green low-energy consumption light (top row) and a yellow incandescent (bottom row).

-7. Discussion and Limitations
+8. Discussion and Limitations

 An error in the estimation of the SPD will always exist, since part of the hardware of the camera is not known.
 It is not our goal here to surpass the accuracy of a spectrophotometer, but to offer a simple approach to obtain an estimation of the SPD of a light source that is good enough for applications in imaging that can benefit from having this spectral information.
 In addition to unknown hardware specifications (including the camera's spectral sensitivities, which are not provided by the manufacturer but obtained from other sources instead), there are a number of more complex phenomena, such as bleeding of pixels into neighboring pixels in the sensor, glare, or noise, which are very hard to model theoretically; this is one more reason for our experimental approach to calibration.
 We use for recovery an HDR image of the light source, since this allows us to avoid possible saturation in the sensor, and yields a linear relationship between impinging radiance and intensities recorded in the image.
 This, together with the fact that HDR creation software and capture capabilities are becoming commonplace, makes them a better choice than LDR images.
-While we have captured the light sources in a dark environment for easier extraction of the spectrum, the same approach can be used in non-dark scenarios.
-In this case, the principle of superposition would apply, and simply subtracting an image of the scene without a filter would suffice to obtain an input such as the ones shown in this paper (Figures 1, right, and 3).
+Currently, the 1D profile is extracted from this HDR image manually by clicking on the start and end points of the spectrum in the image.
+This is a very simple requirement from the user; however, if desired, the process could be automatized by, e.g., looking for the row with maximum integrated intensity.